brunobord/cmdbot/docs/overview.rst

 Dumb Bot Usage
 --------------

-It's as simple as
+It's as simple as:

 .. code-block:: sh

     python /path/to/cmdbot/core.py /path/to/your/bot.ini

 But... your bot won't be able to do much.
-Here is a sample "dialog"
+Here is a sample "dialog":

 .. code-block:: irc